DaviZCodes/React-To-Do-List/README.md

 # Access the app at https://davizcodes.github.io/React-to-do-list/
-## Typescript branch availbale
-View typescript-app for the .tsx app

 # NOTE: If the quote could not be acquired, please check your browser's CORS settings.